mhnam/r_statistical_analysis/chp7.md

 ### Error on File Opening and Closing
 #### Opening
-Opening fails:
+Opening fails when there is:

-1) When there is no identical filename
+1) no identical filename in your storage.

-2) When there is no disk storage for create new file
+2) no disk storage available to create new file.

 _c.f._ The ```FILE* stream``` would have NULL if the opening procedure failed